 Data on suicide risk factors and attempts, as opposed to mortality, are available from a variety of sources, including the CDC’s Behavioral Risk Factor Surveillance System (BRFSS) and the Youth Risk Behavior Survey (YRBS).
 Data from these sources and other studies have found that several factors can put a person at higher risk for attempting suicide, including: – Previous suicide attempt(s) – History of depression – Alcohol or drug abuse – Family history of suicide or violence – Physical illness – Feeling alone.
 Additional research is needed to identify and explore the culturally unique factors that affect AI/ANs.

-If you would like to request a suicide prevention training for your Tribe or Tribal staff in WA, OR, or ID, please contact Maleah Nore at mnore@npaihb.org.
-Three different trainings are available as well as suicide prevention presentations or awareness activities:
+If you would like to request a suicide prevention training for your Tribe or Tribal staff in WA, OR, or ID, please contact Colbie Caughlan at ccaughlan@npaihb.org.
+Two different trainings are available as well as suicide prevention presentations or awareness activities:

 THRIVE staff would like to say “thank you” to all the partners, facilitators, presenters, volunteers, staff, and chaperones who took the time to invest in these talented youth over the years!